 Prefatory Statement to Employee Data Protection Policy

 Enron Corp., its subsidiaries and affiliated companies (collectively the “Company” or “we”) intend that it and its employees comply with the applicable laws and regulation of all countries having jurisdiction over its operations.
-In 1995, the European Parliament passed a Directive “on the protection of individuals with regard to the processing of personal data and on the free movement of such data” (the “Directive”); member states of the European Union are currently adopting legislation to implement the Directive.
+In 1995, the European Parliament passed a Directive “on the protection of individuals with regard to the processing of personal data and on the free movement of such data” (the “Directive”); most member states of the European Union have adopted legislation to implement the Directive.
 The Directive sets forth detailed privacy principles relating to the processing of personal data.
 The Directive also covers electronic transmission of personal data from one member of a corporate group located in a member state to a recipient outside the European Union.

 Clearly, some members of the Company’s corporate group conduct operations in member states of the European Union, as well as other jurisdictions that have (or that are in the process of adopting) data protection regimes similar to the Directive.
 Management of these operations and the Company’s associated human resources is a global effort.
 For example, effective assessment and management of human resources on a global basis necessitates the collection, compilation, use and transmission of personal data, including performance evaluations, between various members of the Company’s corporate group and supervisory personnel located in one or more countries.
 Similarly, in order to provide and administer various employee benefits and evaluate compensation and performance of employees we must also transmit and otherwise process personal data across national boundaries and among members of the corporate group.
 Moreover, the Company must comply with various laws and regulations that effectively require it to process personal data.
 Also, in connection with certain corporate or financing transactions the Company may be required to divulge information concerning its employment practices and its employees.